Delicious Easter Eggs Cupcakes

-Why make these cupcakes?
+Why are these the best cupcakes?

 Ingredients and substitutes